OHDSI/QueryLibrary/README.md

 ============
 The OMOP-Queries is an R package.
 The tool automatically reads and renders sql from Markdown files in its queries folder.
 This folder contains subfolders, e.g. per domain, that contian the .Md files.
 The query file contains a description of the query, and explains the input variables and results table.
-The following information is parsed from the query files:
+The following information is parsed from the markdown files using tags:

-* Type.
-The type of the query is equal to the subfolder name.
+* Group.
+Allows to group queries, e.g. by domain
 * Name.
-The name of the Markdown file is used as the name of the query in the search table (underscores are automatically removed).
+The name of the query in the search table.
 * CDM-Version.
-The CDM Version is read automatically from the .Md file using the following tag: "CDM Version:"
+The version this query runs on, e.g. >5.0
 * Author.
-The Author is read automatically from the .Md file using the following tag: "Author:"
+The person responsible for writing the query
 * Query.
 The query is taken from the .Md file, rendered using SqlRender and is shown to the user in its preferred dialect.

 System Requirements